Monument, Kansas – Stage Station to Ghost

 Monument Station, Kansas by J. Stadler

-Monument was first established in Gove County in 1865, as an “eating” station of Butterfield’s Overland Despatch.
+Monument was first established in Gove County in 1865 as an “eating” station of Butterfield’s Overland Despatch.
 Located on the Smoky Hill Trail, it was called Monument Station and also served travelers moving westward through Fort Wallace.
-Later it became an “unofficial” military post called Fort Monument or Post Monument.
+Later, it became an “unofficial” military post called Fort Monument or Post Monument.
 Though soldiers often camped here, it was never officially designated as a fort by the U.S. Government.
 On June 24, 1868, the soldiers and the post office were moved 35 miles northwest to Logan County, to a place that had previously been called Antelope Station.
-Here the post office continued to operate until September 1868 as Monument.
+Here, the post office continued to operate until September 1868.

 When the Kansas Pacific Railroad, a division of the Union Pacific Railroad, came through the area in 1870, the grade at Monument Station was too steep for a siding, so the siding was placed approximately two and a half miles east and called Monument Siding.
 At that time John B. Ennis platted a town called Ennis City at the site of the railroad siding.